Gopal Prasad Parajuli

-Gopal Parajuli (born 28 April 1953) was the former and 27th chief Justice of Nepal.
+Gopal Prasad Parajuli (born 28 April 1953) was the former and 27th chief Justice of Nepal.
 He was born in Tanahun, Nepal.
 Inconsistencies in his birth date due to multiple records showing multiple dates led to his removal on 14 March 2018 by the Judicial Council citing he should have retired on 5 August 2017.
 Even after his dismissal, he resigned from his post to the President on 15 March 2018.

 Career

 He was born on Tanahun, Nepal.